bunzieukua/enso-asia/README.md

-# El Nino Southern Oscillation: Case study of Asia
+# El Niño Southern Oscillation: Case study of Asia

 This code serves a presentation about ENSO for one of my undergraduate courses (IS310 – Fate and Transport of Pollutants in the Atmosphere).
 In this file, you will find codes to plot sea surface temperature, Oceanic Niño Index, and precipitation (with information of where I get those data).